-When we consider men seeking associate's degrees (Appendix Figure C1b), we find somewhat different results.
-When for-profit schools are taken as the treatment, community college returns for the comparison cases matched to the for-profit students are appreciably lower (community college returns average 18 percent compared to 25 percent for for-profit students in year five).
-When community college is taken as the treatment, the community college returns are also lower than the for-profit returns (fifth year average of 17 percent versus 40 percent).
+When we consider men seeking associate's degrees (Appendix Figure C2), we find somewhat different results.
+When for-profit schools are taken as the treatment, community college returns for the comparison cases matched to the for-profit students are appreciably lower (fifth-year average of 18 percent compared to 25 percent).
+Similarly, when community college is taken as the treatment, the community college returns are also lower than the for-profit returns (fifth-year average of 17 percent versus 40 percent).

 The differences in returns across conditions are smaller for women.
-However, for those seeking certificates (Appendix Figure C1c) in the case where for-profit schools are the treatment, the basic patterns are similar to those of men, implying that the community college students with characteristics and fields similar to for-profit students have higher returns than the for-profit students (fifth year average 30 percent versus 21 percent).
+However, for those seeking certificates (Appendix Figure C3) in the case where for-profit schools are the treatment, the basic patterns are similar to those of men, implying that community college students with characteristics and fields similar to for-profit students have higher returns than the for-profit students (fifth year average 30 percent versus 21 percent).
 There is essentially no difference in the return in the fifth year between the two types of schools when community college is taken as the treatment.
-Finally, for women seeking associate's degrees (Appendix Figure C1d), we find that the returns for for-profit schools and community college are quite similar when for-profit is taken as the treatment, but when community college is taken as the treatment, returns for for-profit schools are much higher.
+Finally, for women seeking associate's degrees (Appendix Figure C4), we find that the returns for for-profit schools and community colleges are quite similar when for-profit is taken as the treatment, but when community college is taken as the treatment, returns for for-profit schools are much higher.